k3karthic/ansible__ubuntu-basic/README.md

-# Ansible - Basic Setup for Ubuntu 20.04
+# Ansible - Basic Setup for Ubuntu 20.04/Debian 11

-The Ansible playbook in this repository performs the following tasks on an Ubuntu 20.04 instance,
+The Ansible playbook in this repository does the following tasks on Ubuntu 20.04/Debian 11,
 1. Update apt repositories
 1. Install and configure fail2ban for SSH
 2. Install daily rootkit detection scripts using chkrootkit and rkhunter